-On the stage, David has performed the title role in Thomas Arne's Alfred (Doha Baroque Ensemble), Moore in Frederick Lampe's The Dragon of Wantley at the London Handel Festival (Ars Eloquentiae), Sailor in Dido & Aeneas (Nederlandse Bachvereniging), Goro Madam Butterfly at the Anghiari Festival in Italy (Bury Court Opera & Southbank Sinfonia), his Wigmore Hall début as Coridon in Acis and Galatea with the Early Opera Company/Christian Curnyn, Carceriere in Donizetti's Pia di Tolomei (English Touring Opera), Monostatos Die Zauberflöte, Don Ottavio Don Giovanni, and Goro Madam Butterfly (all Regents Opera/Opera à la Carte), Mayor Albert Herring ( Opera Holland Park/Shadwell Opera), Flute A Midsummer Night's Dream, the title role in Vaughan-Williams' Hugh the Drover, and his Glyndebourne and Brooklyn Academy of Music débuts in Britten's Billy Budd.
+As operatic roles, David performed the title role in Thomas Arne's Alfred (with Doha Baroque Ensemble), Moor in Fredericks Lampe's the Dragon of Wantley at the London Handel Festival, Goro in Madam Butterfly at the Anghiari Festival in Italy ( Buru Court Opera & Southbank Sinfonia), his Wigmore debut as Coridon in Acis and Galatea, with the Early Opera Company/Christina Curnyn, Carciere in Donizetti's Pia di Tolomeo (English Touring Opera), Monostatos in die Zauberflöte, Don Ottavio in Don Giovanni, Goro in Madam Butterfly (all Regents Opera), Mayor Albert Herring ( Opera Holland Park), Flute a Midsummer Night's dream, the title role in Vaughan Williams' Hugh the Drover, and on Glyndebourne and Brooklyn Academy of Music Britten's Billy Bud.

 In contemporary music, David created the role of Mikhail in Russell Hepplewhite's award-winning opera Laika the Spacedog (English Touring Opera).
 He played Gérard in the European premiere of Philip Glass’ dance opera Les enfants terribles (Grimeborn Opera Festival), performed in the UK premiere of Pascal Dusapin's Passion (Music Theatre Wales/London Sinfonietta/EXAUDI), and gave the first performance of Peter Maxwell Davies' opera Kommilitonen (Royal Academy of Music).
 As a core member of the vocal ensemble EXAUDI, David has premiered works by Linda Caitlin-Smith (Principal Sound Festival/St John’s Smith Square), Amber Priestley (BBC Open Ear), James Weeks (Aldeburgh Festival), Geoff Hannan (EXPOSURE, Milton Court Concert Hall), Jürg Frey (Sampler Series/L'auditori, Barcelona), and Sivan Eldar (Royaumont Festival).
 With the group he has recorded Cantates by Gerard Pesson with L'instant Donné and works by Christopher Fox, Uri Caine and Fabio Nieder, and has appeared in a variety of venues, including the Wigmore Hall, the Luxembourg Philharmonie, and the Centre Georges Pompidou.

-In recital, David has performed Britten folksongs, Canticle V and Alec Roth's Romantic Residues at the Henry Wood Hall, and Britten's A Birthday Hansel at the Salvi Harp Studio, both with the harpist Anne Denholm, Vierne’s Les Angélus in Westminster Cathedral, a programme of Purcell, Monteverdi and Schubert at the 180° festival in Sofia; and at the London English Song Festival at St George's Hannover Square.
+He has also given several recitals with Britten's Folksongs, Canticle V and Alec Roth's Romantic Residues in the Henry Wood hall, and Britten's A Birthday Hansel, with, for example, the harpist Anne Denholm, recitals at Westminster Cathedral with programs featuring works by Purcell, Monteverdi and Schubert and in, for example, the London English Song Festival in St. George's Hanover Square.